mostafa/xk6-kafka/README.md

 ### The xk6-kafka API

 All the exported functions are available by importing the module object from `k6/x/kafka`.
-The exported objects, constants and other data structures are available in the [`index.d.ts`](https://github.com/mostafa/xk6-kafka/blob/main/api-docs/index.d.ts) file, and they always reflect the _latest_ changes on the `main` branch.
-You can access the generated documentation at [`api-docs/docs/README.md`](https://github.com/mostafa/xk6-kafka/blob/main/api-docs/docs/README.md).
+Versioned declarations and generated references live under [`api-docs/`](https://github.com/mostafa/xk6-kafka/tree/main/api-docs).
+For the current v2 surface, use [`api-docs/v2/index.d.ts`](https://github.com/mostafa/xk6-kafka/blob/main/api-docs/v2/index.d.ts) and [`api-docs/v2/docs/README.md`](https://github.com/mostafa/xk6-kafka/blob/main/api-docs/v2/docs/README.md).
+The legacy unversioned snapshot remains available at [`api-docs/docs/README.md`](https://github.com/mostafa/xk6-kafka/blob/main/api-docs/docs/README.md).

 > [!NOTE]
 > The JavaScript API is stable as of version 1.0.0 and is not subject to major changes in future versions unless a new major version is released.